 - Remove third-party advertising scripts that may be the source.
 I’ve refused to apply new ad networks when I’ve read that they’ve been hacked online.

-- Check your posts database table for embedded scripts in page content.
+- Check your posts database table for embedded scripts in the page content.
 You can do this by doing simple searches using PHPMyAdmin and searching for the request URLs or script tags.

 Before you put your site live… it’s now time to harden your site to prevent an immediate re-injection or another hack: